 6 And it shall come to pass in that day, that the light shall not be clear, nor dark.
 7 But it shall be one day which is known to the LORD, neither day, nor night, but it shall come to pass, that at evening it shall be light.

-8 And it shall be in that day, that living waters shall go out from Jerusalem: half of them toward the former sea and half of them toward the hinder sea.
+8 And it shall be in that day, that living waters shall go out from Jerusalem: half of them toward the eastern sea and half of them toward the western sea.
 In summer and in winter it shall be.

 9 And the LORD will be king over all the earth.
 In that day there will be one LORD, and his name one.